 A blog based on the paper, “Networks in trade finance: Balancing the options”

-In October 2017, the central banks of Hong Kong and Singapore link up their respective blockchain-based trade finance platforms.
+In October 2017, the central banks of Hong Kong and Singapore examined linking up their respective blockchain-based trade finance platforms.
 This is the first time that two governments have discussed a linkage at such a high level.

 This raises questions regarding connectivity.
 There are two possible options for platform connectivity: either have both platforms plug into a single network (a global network), or have each platform operate a discrete network and then link the networks (multiple networks).

 ASIA IS BEST SERVED BY A MULTIPLE NETWORK MODEL

 The dynamics of trade finance in Asia lead us to conclude that the best option is for each regulator to run its platform on its own network and link those jurisdiction-based networks together.

 The model of multiple interoperable business networks align more closely with the existing diverse regulatory environment.
 Unlike the European Union or the USA, there is no overarching organization that is capable of bringing forward common regulation and standards across the continent.
 However, a single global network may still succeed if regulators of different countries are able to agree on common legal and regulatory standards.